-Banking activities can be increase as much as we can mobilize the accumulated deposit effectively.
-Deposit, such as current, saving and fixed are the main part of the working Capital. it is due to this reason that banks keep their deposit mobilization campaign always in full swing taking resort every possible means laying at their deposal.
-"A Commercial bank changes the scattered unproductive small saving into Lon able & active savings.
-The bank not only collect saving, but also it provides incentives to the saver & help them to be able to save more".
+Banking activities can be increased as much as we can mobilize the accumulated deposit effectively.
+Deposit, such as current, saving and fixed are the main part of the working Capital.
+It is due to this reason that banks keep their deposit mobilization campaign always in full swing taking resort every possible means laying at their way.
+"A Commercial bank changes the scattered unproductive small saving into loan able & active savings.
+The bank not only collect saving, but also provides incentives to the saver & help them to be able to save more".
 Commercial banks are set up with a view to mobilize national resources.
 The first condition of National Economic Development is to be able to collect more & more deposit.
 In this context, the yearly increasing rate of commercial banks deposit clearly shows the satisfactory progress of deposit mobilization.

-2.1.7 Need for Deposits Mobilization
+2.1.5 Need for Deposits Mobilization

 The following are some reasons for why Deposit Mobilization is needed in a developing country like Nepal.
 Workshop report "Deposit Mobilization why & how" Group "A" states the following points as the need for deposit mobilization.
 Capital is needed for the development of any sector of the country.
 The objective of Deposit Mobilization is to collect the scattered capital in different forms within the country.

-It is much more important to canalize the collected deposit in the priority sector of a country.
-In our developing country's we have to promote our business & other sectors by investing the accumulated capital towards productive sectors.
+It is much more important to channelize the collected deposit in the priority sector of a country.
+For the development of country we have to promote our business & other sectors by investing the accumulated capital towards productive sectors.

 The need of deposit mobilization is felt to control unnecessary expenditure.
 If there is no saving, the extra money that the people have, can flow forwards buying unnecessary & luxury goods.
-So, the government also should help to collect more deposit, steeping legal procedures to control unnecessary expenditures.
+So, the government should also help to collect more deposit, steeping legal procedures to control unnecessary expenditures.

 Commercial banks are playing a vital role for National Development.
 Deposit mobilization is necessary to increase their activities.
-Commercial banks are granting loan not only in productive sectors, but also in other sectors like food grains, gold & silver etc. though these loans are traditional in nature & are not helpful to increase productivity, but it helps, to some extent, to mobilize bank deposit.
+Commercial banks are granting loan not only in productive sectors, but also in other sectors like food grains, gold & silver etc. though these loans are traditional in nature & are not helpful to increase productivity, but it helps some extent to mobilize bank deposit.

 To increase saving is to mobilize deposit.
-It is because if the production of agricultural & industrial products increases, it gives additional income, which helps to save more, & ultimately it plays a good role in deposit mobilization.
-Deposit mobilization plays a vital role for the economic development of an under developed & developing country, rather than developed on e. it is because, a developed country does not feel the need of deposit mobilization for Under Developed Country (UDC) & developing country.
+It is because if the production of agricultural & industrial products increases, it gives additional income, which helps to save more & ultimately it plays a good role in deposit mobilization.
+Deposit mobilization plays a vital role for the economic development of an under developed & developing country, rather than developed one.
+It is because; a developed country does not feel the need of deposit mobilization for Under Developed Country (UDC) & developing country.

 Deposit mobilization plays a great role in such countries.
-Low National Income, Low per Capita Income, lack of technical know, vicious cycle of poverty, lack of irrigation & fertilizer, pressure of population increase, geographical condition etc. are the main problem of Economic Development of an UDC like Nepal.
+Low National Income, Low per Capita Income, lack of technical knowledge, unsound cycle of poverty, lack of irrigation & fertilizer, pressure of increased population, geographical condition etc. are the main problem of Economic Development of an UDC like Nepal.

-So far the developments of these sectors concerned, there is needs of more capital.
+So far the developments of these sectors are concerned; there are needs of more capital.
 Again, instead of the development of a particular sector, the development of every sector should go side by side.
 So, the development process of these sectors on one side & to accumulate the scattered & unproductive sectors deposit on the other is the felt need of an UDC.
-We can take this in out country's present context.
+We can take this in our country's present context.